-The measured variance $\kappa_2$ and third central moment $\kappa_3$ in~\figlabel{fig:cumulants}a agree with the theoretical predictions at short quench times in the absence of CD, while for the CD dynamics, both are shifted to larger values.
+The measured $\kappa_2$ and $\kappa_3$ in~\figlabel{fig:cumulants}a agree with the theoretical predictions at short quench times in the absence of CD, while for the CD dynamics, both are shifted to larger values.
 This shift corresponds to the broadening of the distribution in~\figlabel{fig:histograms}a.

-The heavy-hexagonal lattice is implemented by using the full 156-qubit layout of \textsc{ibm\_marrakesh}.
-The cumulants of the distributions are shown as functions of the total evolution time in~\figlabel{fig:cumulants}b.
-As the exact solution of the TFIM in the two-dimensional geometries is unknown, we obtain reference solutions through classical simulations with matrix product states (Methods).
-We obtain reference solutions for the cumulants through classical simulations with matrix product states (Methods).
-As for the 1D chain, we find that the density of defects saturates into a plateau at short evolution times.
-Interestingly, the deviation of the experimentally measured defect density from the reference solution is smaller than for the 1D system, both with and without CD.
-The distributions have a positive skewness, which has a similar nonmonotonic behavior as observed in the 1D case.
-Such similarities may be consistent with the low connectivity present in the heavy-hexagonal lattice: the degree of connectivity $N_e/N = 6/5 = 1.2$---the number of edges divided by the number of sites--- is closer to the 1D value $N_e/N = 1$ than the one for a 2D square lattice, $N_e/N =2$, as pointed out in ref.~\cite{miessen2024benchmarking}.
-The experimental defect density of~\figlabel{fig:cumulants}b roughly agrees with the results reported in ref.~\cite{miessen2024benchmarking} without error mitigation or suppression.
-Similar results have been obtained with quantum-enhanced classical methods~\cite{lerch2024efficientquantum}.
+The heavy-hexagonal lattice is implemented by using the full 156-qubit layout of \texttt{ibm\_marrakesh}.
+The cumulants are shown as functions of the total evolution time in~\figlabel{fig:cumulants}b.
+We obtain reference solutions through time-dependent matrix product states (MPS) simulations (Methods).
+For the 1D chain, we find that the density of defects saturates into a plateau at short evolution times.
+Interestingly, the deviation of the experimentally measured defect density from the reference solution is smaller than that for the 1D system, both with and without CD.
+The distributions have a positive skewness, which has a nonmonotonic behavior similar to that observed in the 1D case.
+Such similarities may be consistent with the low connectivity present in the heavy-hexagonal lattice: the degree of connectivity $N_e/N = 6/5 = 1.2$ is closer to the 1D value $N_e/N = 1$ than the one for a 2D square lattice, $N_e/N =2$~\cite{miessen2024benchmarking}.
+The experimental defect density in~\figlabel{fig:cumulants}b, without CD, roughly agrees with the results reported in Ref.~\cite{miessen2024benchmarking} without error mitigation or suppression.